Working in Market - China

 - Both travel agents and consumers use brochures to obtain further information about products.

-- Wechat, a social media tool, is fast becoming the most popular messaging App by the number of active users in China.
+- WeChat, Tik Tok and red book are popular social media APP by the number of active users in China.
+Live streaming through the APP is effective way to communicate with trade and consumers.
 Suggest set up your own WeChat account and link to Chinese travel agents for better engagement.

 - Pre-arrange your appointments at least two weeks prior to your arrival by email and phone.